JsonMa/validate-branch-name/README.md

 ## Description

 **validate-branch-name** can be used through command line directly.
-When used with [Husky](https://github.com/typicode/husky), you should make sure husky version >= v1.0.0.
+When using with [Husky](https://github.com/typicode/husky), you should make sure husky version >= v1.0.0.

 <!--
 Description here.